 - 4Interior, design and technologyInside and out the Mazda CX-30 gives the established premium alternatives a run for their money

-- 5Practicality, comfort and boot spaceThe CX-30 promises good space and practicality, but not good enough to trouble the best in class
+- 5Practicality, comfort and boot spaceThe CX-30 promises decent space and practicality, but it's not good enough to trouble the best in class